-In 2015, the State Legislature adopted and signed Senate Bill (SB) 415, and was determined by California Attorney General that SB 415 does apply to Charter Cities as well as General Law Cities.
+In 2015, the State Legislature adopted and signed Senate Bill (SB) 415, and it was determined by the California Attorney General that SB 415 does apply to Charter Cities as well as General Law Cities.
 SB 415 required cities with voter turnout rates lower than that of statewide elections to consolidate with the State.
 In compliance with SB 415, the City of Burbank General Municipal Election would have to align with statewide election dates.

 If you have any questions regarding elections, please contact the Burbank City Clerk's Office at (818) 238-5851 and my staff will be happy to assist you.